Huangphoux/the_datastar_way/README.md

 -   This is a distilled version of my personal notes from reading various thinkpiece about a novel way of making websites / web apps using [Datastar](https://data-star.dev/).
 -   Essentially, it's like making a game: the app listens for user actions interacting with the page, the underlying data gets mutated, then the page gets re-rendered to reflect said changes.
 -   Credit me ([Huangphoux](https://github.com/Huangphoux/)) if you use any part of this.
+-   I added some additional sources that seems relevant, mostly of my own picking.

 # [Datastar](https://data-star.dev/)